Where the hell is Scott?

 Attendee, MANTS, Baltimore, MD, 1/8-10/19

-Favorite Plants from Favorite Gardens: A tour of great public and private gardens and the breathtaking, grand, unique, rare, or just plain cool plants found within.
-Rambling talk with some of everything--big trees, annuals, this, that, and other things.
+Favorite Plants from Favorite Gardens: A tour of many great public and private gardens and the breathtaking, grand, unique, rare, or just plain cool plants found within.
+Rambling talk with a bit of everything--big trees, annuals, this, that, and other things.
 You'll enjoy the photography and be inspired to grow a more diverse and beautiful garden.

-Badass Trees for Piss Poor Places: Originally titled “Good Trees for Bad Places,” it was determined by a committee of sobriety-challenged but internationally renowned horticulturists that it needed an upgrade.
-The trees in this talk are the survivors.
-They laugh at incorrect planting technique, mulch volcanoes, bad pruning cuts and other poor maintenance practices.
-They embrace poor soil, and they spit at drought.
-Some of the usual suspects but some you probably won't know.
-Enjoy this romp through trees so ornery they'll resist the worst nature can hurl at it and be there to shade your children’s children’s children.
-(The title can be modified for fairer and gentler audiences.)
+Badass Trees for Piss Poor Places: Originally titled “Good Trees for Bad Places,” it was determined by a committee of sobriety-challenged but internationally renowned horticulturists that the name needed an upgrade.
+The trees in this talk are survivors.
+They laugh at incorrect planting technique, scoff at mulch volcanoes, mock bad pruning cuts, and smirk at poor maintenance practices.
+They ask for poor soil.
+They taunt droughts.
+They are sometimes even found growing out of old toilets in piles of rubble from burned out crack houses.
+Sure, some of the usual suspects, but also a bunch you probably don't know.
+Enjoy this romp through trees so ornery they'll resist the worst that is hurled at them and be there to shade your children’s children’s children.
+(And, sure, the title can be reverted back to the original for fairer audiences.)

-If Some is Good, More is Better, Plant Diversity Forever!: Diversity of plant material not only enriches our gardens, it creates great habitat for wildlife, and actually makes gardening easier and more beautiful.
-The case will be made, and an inspirational palette of plant material will be presented.
+If Some is Good, More is Better, Plant Diversity Forever!: Diversity of plant material not only enriches our gardens, it creates great habitat for wildlife.
+It actually makes gardening easier and more beautiful.
+An inspirational palette of plant material will be presented.

-Life is Short, Extend that Season!: Plants that provide late fall, winter, and early spring beauty are so valuable to the gardener and to wildlife.
-This talk lists plants which provide exceptional beauty into those difficult months.
+Life is Short, Extend that Season!: Spring is fabulous all on its own!
+Gardeners can do little to improve upon it!
+But some of the other months could use our help.
+Plants that provide summer, late fall, winter, and very early spring beauty are so much more valuable to the gardener and to wildlife.
+This talk lists plants which provide exceptional beauty into the struggling months.
+Rise up!
+It is time we break free from Spring's tyrannical hold over us!

 Plants Too Good to Be Rare: Chronicles a number of species that make beautiful and functional garden plants but are little known and too seldom used.

-Horticultural History of Cincinnati: A look at the history of Cincinnati’s rich depth of horticultural institutions, including the Cincinnati Zoo & Botanical Garden, Spring Grove Cemetery and Arboretum, Boone County Arboretum, Cincinnati Parks, and more.
+Horticultural History of Cincinnati: A look at Cincinnati’s rich horticultural history, including at such institutions as the Cincinnati Zoo & Botanical Garden, Spring Grove Cemetery and Arboretum, Boone County Arboretum, Cincinnati Parks, and more.
 This talk even goes back to Longworth’s vineyards and the Beer Barons.
 For those who love Cincinnati, history, and horticulture, a real treat.

 Native Trees and Shrubs: An encyclopedic look at great native woody plants for Greater Cincinnati.

 New Adventures in Establishing a Prairie: Chronicles a first time prairie installation.
 Details all the fear, loathing, and anxiety.
 Tells you what worked and what didn't.
-Man-made prairies can be, I think, a lot like sausages.
-It's best you don't know how they are made, but the results are so worth it!
 This horticulturist will share how is eyes were opened to the amazing wonder of the complexity and perfection of "plant communities" through this project.

 A Sculptor’s Garden: Garden profile of an amazing pocket garden located in Cincinnati’s historical Over.
 The Rhine District.
 Built and maintained by a sculptor, it features brilliant design, classical art, and an artist’s flair with plant choices.